Asheryram/Asheryram/README.md

 - 👋 Hi, I’m Yram Tetteh-Abotsi
-- 👀 I’m interested in music and tech
+- 👀 I’m interested in and Tech
 - 🌱 Computer Science student at Kwame Nkrumah University Of Science And Technology -
 <!---